ThomasAlberto21/my-website/docs/web-programming/frontend/HTML/html-delete.md

 HTML delete is used to mark text that has been deleted from a document.
 Text marked with the `<del>` tag will be displayed with a line inside the text.

-The following is an example of using delete tag in HTML from :
+The following is an example of using delete tag in HTML :

 ```html title="index.html"
 <p>This is tag <del>delete</del></p>